 - Greek Yogurt (Full Fat): For that extra dose of protein and probiotics!
 Greek yogurt is terrific for dips, smoothies, soups, and anything that needs thickening (sans the heavy calories).

 - Vanilla Protein Powder: Look for brands with minimal ingredients and zero fillers.
-I like using this one.
-It only has three ingredients and has a good 25 grams of protein per serving!
+I like using our cleanish Vanilla Bean flavor of course, with 20g of protein for an excellent boost.

 What Happens When You Drink A Protein Shake Every Morning?